 Short Answer

-Both the model and the market expect Denver to be the series winner, with no compelling evidence of mispricing.
+Both the model and the market expect Denver to win the series against Minnesota, with no compelling evidence of mispricing.

 1. Executive Verdict